 Jeroen Bron opened the two-day meeting, and the project partners gave short presentations on the progress of their work in each participating country.
 After each presentation the partners reflected on the updates of the presenting members.
-Connected to the progress of the countries Anette Larsson gave an overview of the state of affairs based on the country reports (Anette Larsson, SLO: Project evaluation - state of affairs country reports).
+Connected to the progress of the countries Anette Koopmans gave an overview of the state of affairs based on the country reports (Anette Koopmans, SLO: Project evaluation - state of affairs country reports).

 The project evaluation was followed by team work and a new interpretation of student voice (Norman Emerson, NCCA: What do we mean by Student Voice?) based on the idea of metro maps.
 The program ended by plans and discussions about the next project event (Developing ideas for the Multiplier event – International Student Voice Conference in Dublin, 13/14 December, 2017, Dublin).

 During the meeting the project partners had the opportunity to listen to some lectures - based on research and good practices - related to Student Voice.
 A lecture entitled ’Participation, voice and education’ was held by Isolde de Groot, (University of Humanistic Studies).
 The lecture focused on teaching democracy, value and citizenship education at ISCED 2 level in 28 European countries.

 The ’Student voice and school improvement’ lecture, held by Ingrid Paalman-Dijkinga (Windesheim Teacher College), presented some experiences of empirical study, showing students’ reflexions to questions related to school work and engagement at primary and secondary levels of the Dutch education system.
 The lecturer emphasized the relative lack of engagement in students’ school life, and the importance of learning-friendly environments in strengthening student motivation and voice.